Impact

 • Engage in active disclosure of information to obtain international initiative recognition related to climate change and improve evaluations from ESG rating agencies

-• 20.5% off-grid power consumption in FY2023 at business sites where the Company contracts directly with power suppliers
+• Off-grid power consumption at business sites where the Company contracts directly with power suppliers: 27.2% (FY2024)

-• Selected as component stocks for both the “FTSE Blossom Japan Index” and “FTSE Blossom Japan Sector Relative Index”
+• Continuously selected as component stocks for both the “FTSE Blossom Japan Index” (three consecutive years) and “FTSE Blossom Japan Sector Relative Index” (four consecutive years)

 • Achieve 25% off-grid power consumption at business sites where the Company contracts directly with power suppliers [FY2030], 50% [FY2050]